Back to species list

 Distribution & Habitat

-Breeds in northern Europe across the Palearctic to Siberia and China.
-Favors alpine grassland and low shrubland; in Asian range breeds at high altitudes of 3,600–4,900 m, but in northwestern Europe breeds at much lower elevations, down to sea level in northwestern Ireland, western and northern Scotland, and Norway.
-Strongly associated with traditional low-intensity farming on coastal machair grassland.
-Partially resident; many birds migrate further south or move to coasts in winter.
+Breeds in northern Europe and across the Palearctic to Siberia and China.
+In Asia, breeding occurs at high altitudes of 3,600–4,900 m in alpine grassland and low shrubland.
+In northwestern Europe, it breeds at lower elevations, down to sea level in northwestern Ireland, western and northern Scotland, and Norway, often associated with coastal machair grassland.
+It is partially resident, with many birds migrating south or to coasts in winter.
+Nine subspecies are recognized, ranging from north Ireland and Britain to Tibet, Nepal, and Mongolia.

 Behavior & Ecology